ngopaul/ploversearch/README.md

 ## Limitations and To-Dos

+Please report any issues or feature requests in the issues tab!

 - Only searches through words of length 2 or greater
-- Still doesn't highlight some words correctly based on phonetics
+- Doesn't highlight or mark inversions
+- May need to add some alternate letters when pressing *